 Today I am confused, sad, angry and still in shock.
 I want to know why the doctors couldn’t help him and why it had to happen so quickly.
 Yet, talking about it and feeling that sense of relief is helping.
 Writing my experience down just three days after is also helping."

 It is important to look after yourself during a difficult time.
-Bereavement is the time we take adjusting to the loss.
+Bereavement is the time we take to adjust to the loss.
 Take the time you need to rest and process it.
 Feeling such a range of emotions can be exhausting, so get enough sleep.
 Try to talk about your feelings or write them down and when you are ready, the sadness will pass and you will remember the person you once loved and be happy.